-Upon completion of a reporting period, the Offset Project Operator or Authorized Project Designee must annually submit an Offset Project Data Report by April 1-according to the schedule specified in the Regulation for each reporting period.
+Upon completion of a reporting period, the Offset Project Operator or Authorized Project Designee must annually submit an Offset Project Data Report according to the schedule specified in the Regulation for each reporting period.
 Reporting periods are defined in the Regulation.
-Offset Project Data Reports must be verified (including a site visit) by an approved ARB-accredited verification body at least once every six yearsaccording to the schedule and requirements in the Regulation and Section 10.
+Offset Project Data Reports must be verified (including a site visit) by an ARB-accredited verification body according to the schedule and requirements in the Regulation and Section 10.